Medicinal Labelling Bill [HL]

 Overview

-This bill mandates that all medicinal products sold in the UK must display a label stating that animal research was used in their development, production, or testing.
+This bill mandates that all medicinal products sold in the UK must display a label declaring that animal research was used in their development, production, or testing.
 Failure to comply results in fines for pharmaceutical companies.

 Description